openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v2.md

 Services that are forwarding traffic from an OpenZiti tunneling proxy may use the following properties to indicate what should be forwarded:

-* `forwardProtocol` - flag indicating that the protocol of the forwarded connection is to be used
+* `forwardProtocol` - flag indicating that the protocol of the forwarded connection is to be used.
-    * Must be the value `true`
+  Can only be set to true.
 * `allowedProtocols` - the list of allowed protocols.
 Valid values include `tcp` and `udp`
-* `forwardAddress` - flag indicating that the target address of the forwarded connection is to be used
+* `forwardAddress` - flag indicating that the target address of the forwarded connection is to be used.
+Can only be set to true.
-    * Must be the value `true`
 * `allowedAddresses` - the list of allowed addresses.
-Valid values include ips, hostnames and CIDRs
+Valid values include IPs, hostnames and CIDRs
-* `forwardPort` - flag indicating that the target port of the forwarded connection is to be used
+* `forwardPort` - flag indicating that the target port of the forwarded connection is to be used.
-    * Must be the value `true`
+  Can only be set to true.
 * `allowedPortRanges` - the list of allowed port ranges.
     * Example: `allowedPortRanges: [ {"low" : 80, "high" : 80}, {"low" : 8080, "high" : 8090} ]`
-* `allowedSourceAddresses` - list of addresses in ip, hostname or CIDR
+* `allowedSourceAddresses` - list of addresses in IP, hostname or CIDR
     * hosting tunnelers establish local routes for the specified source addresses so binding will succeed